Children's Reading

 Reader 2:

 "Don't talk about what just happened," Jesus commanded the people.
-But the more he commanded, the more they people talked about it with everyone they saw.
+But the more he commanded, the more people talked about it with everyone they saw.
 They were so surprised that they kept saying, "Jesus does everything well!
-He even heals those who can't hear and those can't speak!"
+He even heals those who can't hear and those who can't speak!"

 "Stop making so much noise!"
 Grandma yelled.
 That was the first time Bobbie knew something was wrong.
 Grandma never yelled or got mad.
 She would let Bobbie know when she was serious, but she never raised her voice.
 Even though Grandma apologized to Bobbie, the girl knew her mom's mother did not feel well.